bpardee/data_seeder/README.md

 Ability to stop early when loading up a large seed file for a given environment, i.e., stop after processing the first 10 lines when Rails.env.test?

-I want to allow different seeding for different environments.
-For instance development might have a bunch of dummy data useful for getting an environment up and running.
-I'm thinking either the seed_dir similar to like a PATH environment variable where the first one found would override the others, or maybe make it automatic based on the directory names and the environment (seed.development/state.yml would override seed/state.yml).

 The test environment will be the one that will constantly being seeded after migrations or branch changes.
 Some of the seed files might be large and take a long time to seed.
 The above strategy using seed.test might be useful but it might also be useful to have a preprocessor type such as .sh so for instance you might have seed.test/table_with_lotsa_rows.csv.sh which might consist of the line 'head -20 ../seed/table_with_lotsa_rows.csv'

 Caching of long-running stuff via pg_dump, mysqldump, or other?
-This belongs with discussion of the environment-specific seeding above.

 Allow config-driven initialization so that we could require: false in the Gemfile and only load as needed.